DanielBradford/bamboo-fitness/TESTING.md

 ### **NOTE** - _The responsive design presented difficulties for the header section of the project.
 Although this was time consuming this issue was solved.
 In retrospect the mobile first development method would have eradicated this issue earlier on._

 ### **Development Tools Testing**
 From using the technologies of Wave and Lighthouse i was able to check the performance and accessiblity of the website.
-By utilisng this in DevTools i was able to generate reports for both desktop and mobile.
+By utilizing this in DevTools i was able to generate reports for both desktop and mobile.
 By analysing these rerports i was able to make alterations in both the HTML and CSS code to improve the accessiblity of the site.

 **Performance**
 * In initial reports the website had an average Performance rating of **86**.
-* I changed changed the appropriate .jpg & .png files into webp format to minimalise memory usage and speed up loading and rendering times.
+* I changed changed the appropriate .jpg & .png files into webp format to minimise memory usage and speed up loading and rendering times.
 * I streamlined the style.css file to lessen the date being loaded.
 * By  making these changes the current Performance rating is now (on average) **94**